dimmonn/win_clip_benchmark/README.md

 ```

 ## ⚖️ License
 This project is intended for research and benchmarking purposes.
-It utilizes models from OpenAI (CLIP) and Salesforce (BLIP-2).
-Please refer to the `license.txt` in the dataset folders for MVTec AD usage terms.
+It utilizes models CLIP and BLIP-2.
+Please refer to the `readme.txt` in the bottle folder for usage terms.